berserkware/templelib/README.md

  - Moved Doc and Gr function to own directory instead of one file.
  - Move Window Drawing functions to Gr dir.
  - Custom cursor.
  - Make single header file that included all the other header files.
-This is better copy how TempleOS handles includes.
+This is better copies how TempleOS handles includes.
  - Fix the glyphsheet installer so it installs in make files, and not in the cmake file.
 ### Done
  - Custom window borders with movement and resizing.